Facebook

 • Help reduce the appearance of scars or uneven texture

-Another commonly used option involves small doses of muscle-relaxing medications that temporarily reduce specific facial movements.
-When performed by a qualified provider, this may help smooth the appearance of:
+Wrinkle treatments are another commonly used option, involving small doses of muscle-relaxing medications that temporarily reduce specific facial movements.
+When performed by a qualified provider, this may help soften the appearance of:

 • Frown lines between the brows